 Is this program available to all nationalities?

 Yes.
 The program is based on the criterion of having grown up in Korea — not on specific nationality.
 Children of workers from any country (EPS countries, non-EPS countries, EU nationals, etc.) who meet the age and upbringing criteria are eligible.
-Nationality-specific factors may be relevant to the long-term pathway (e.g., F-4 for those with Korean ancestry), but the youth employment program itself is nationality-neutral.
+Nationality-specific factors may be relevant to the long-term pathway (e.g., for those with Korean ancestry), but the youth employment program itself is nationality-neutral.